 For example, a study done at the University of Southern California in Los Angeles of normal-weight adults and overweight adults, matched for height and age, revealed a marked difference in the normal dietary habits of the two groups.
 The overweight subjects consumed significantly more saturated fat and cholesterol and less fiber and complex carbohydrates than their normal-weight counterparts.

 Two thousand calories of obesity-promoting foods are likely to add extra pounds.
 Two thousand calories of healthy foods – foods that help you lose weight – and weight loss becomes so much easier.

 What Foods Can Help You Lose Weight?

-Individuals whose diets are based on fruits, vegetables, whole grains, and legumes, on average, consume more food and yet weigh less than those whose diets are based on refined food, processed food, and animal products.
-In fact, individuals who include animal products in their diet have nine times the obesity rates as those who do not.
+Individuals whose diets are based healthy, whole foods, like fruits, vegetables, whole grains, and legumes, on average, consume more food and yet weigh less than those whose diets are based on refined food, processed foods.

-Do you want to learn how to eat more of these foods that help to lose weight?
-Join my 14-Day Weight Loss Program and you’ll discover how you can eat delicious food, not count a single calorie, and watch the weight fall off.
+Want to Do you want to learn how to eat more of these foods that help to lose weight?
+Join my Weight Loss Program and you’ll discover how you can eat delicious food, not count a single calorie, and watch the weight fall off.